• Skip to main content

 How to store brigadeiro

-I read that some people eat brigadeiro in a small bowl with a spoon.
+I read that some people eat brigadeiro in a small bowl with a spoon (skipping the ball shape).
 In that case, leaving it out at room temp would be safe, but best to consume within 2-3 days.

-You can also freeze the mixture for up to 2 months, defrost and then roll them into balls.
-But honestly, this recipe is so quick to make, it's best to just make them fresh!
+You can also freeze the dough mixture for up to 2 months, defrost and then roll them into balls.
+But honestly, this recipe is so quick to make, it’s best to just make them fresh!
+For a different texture and appearance, you can also coat the brigadeiros in crystal sugar.

 I encourage you to give this recipe a go.
 I cannot believe it took me THIS LONG to make brigadeiros!
 They're SO GOOD and I can't wait to make them again!!